Plain Jane (song): Remix

-A remix to the single was released on December 15, 2017, with a guest appearance from fellow Trinidadian-American rapper Nicki Minaj.
+A remix to the single was released on December 15, 2017, with a guest appearance from the American rapper Nicki Minaj.
 The remix was originally meant to be included on Lil Wayne's Dedication 6 mixtape, but after playing it for Ferg, Minaj agreed to make it the official remix instead.
 Minaj's verse includes references to Tidal, The Notorious B.I.G., Catherine Zeta Jones, and Lupita Nyong'o.
 Phemza The Kween also freestyled the song.
 There is an unreleased remix version of the song featuring Juicy J, who shared his verse in May 2018.

 Minaj's remix received critical acclaim.
 Billboard said "Nicki Minaj brought back that hard rap we've been missing from her for years, paying homage to her New York roots and local legend Notorious B.I.G."
 XXL writes "the female MC delivers some hardcore rhymes and punchlines on the catchy tracks," and Complex noted that, due to Minaj, "one of the best loved songs of the year is about to get even more love".